aabiddanda/qtl-power/docs/testing.rst

   pip install pytest-cov pytest-xdist hypothesis pytest -n auto --cov

-this will ensure you apply all of the unit tests using multiple available cores on your machine and the coverage will subsequently be output.
+this will ensure you apply all of the unit tests using multiple available cores on your machine and a coverage report will be generated.
 Note that if you have setup the conda environment using the `environment.yaml` file you will not have to run the `pip install` commands.